Outland Is High Noon in Outer Space for Sean Connery

 O'Neil: A Western Hero in a Science-Fiction Movie

 What motivates O'Neil?
 Why does he not look the other way when doing so is easy?
-While the other characters in the film are thin, an attempt at drawing out depth in O'Neil is made.
+While the other characters in the film are thin, an attempt at drawing out the depth in O'Neil occurs.
 It works.
-At first, we see O'Neil is horribly bothered his wife and son have left him.
+At first, we see O'Neil is bothered his wife and son have left him.
 O'Neil pushes himself into his work as a means of escaping his troubles with his family.
 The irony here is O'Neil employs escapism in a science-fiction movie that is atypically not an escapist feature.

 We also learn O'Neil has a reputation for having a ''big mouth'', which got him transferred away from his previous post.
 Troubles seem to follow him in all his assignments, and his arrival on the outskirts of Jupiter is a garbage assignment.
 An assignment, in O'Neil's own words, that is the type he deserves.
 His superiors think very little of him, and he is of no value to the agency.
 When O'Neil learns about the drug trafficking, he realizes he was sent under the assumption he would look the other way.
 Yet, something strange happens.
 O'Neil wonders if the low opinion others have of him is correct.
 Bringing down the drug conspiracy gives him the chance to prove them wrong and once again find value in himself.